mjneary10/shaunagra-test/content/cards/birthday/age-10-son-birthday-card-gamer.md

 image ="/img/cards/birthday/age-10-son-birthday-card-gamer/age-10-son-birthday-card-gamer"

-description = "Age 10 son birthday card gamer"
+description = "Age 10 son birthday card gamer.
+This 10 year old birthday card which is personalised is suitable for your son that is a gamer.
+There are 4 main images to choose from all suitable for your son that loves gaming."
 +++

-Age 10 son birthday card gamer
+This 10 year old birthday card which is personalised is suitable for your son that is a gamer.
+There are 4 main images to choose from all suitable for your son that loves gaming.
+Card text reads To A Cool Son, Happy Birthday (son’s name personalised) on it.
+Then it has the date of his birth.
+In the middle of my design it has a large number 10 with an image of a boy playing his games with earphones on him.

-Specifications are: -
+**Specifications are: -**